akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line prints the third line of file iacta 7-file creates a file with content Best School 8-cwd_state takes the output of ls -la and puts it in a file
+6-third_line prints the third line of file iacta 7-file creates a file with content Best School 8-cwd_state takes the output of ls -la and puts it in a file 9-duplicate_last_line would duplicate last line of iacta and append it back to itself